 1. The headline you use.
 "Freelance Writer" is a bit bland - though perfectly functional if you just want a minimal LinkedIn presence and aren't planning to use it to seek work.
 (Which is fine!
-That's what I do.)
+That's what I do: I use LinkedIn to stay connected with former colleagues and friends.)